genesiscommunitysuccess/docs/how-to-contribute.md

 :::Note To be able to contribute to the documentation, please make sure you have access to the [docs repository](https://github.com/genesiscommunitysuccess/docs):::

 ## Guidance
-below you`ll find the steps to contribute to the documentation. please remember to follow the [guidelines](./Type-of-contribution.md)
+Below you`ll find the steps to contribute to the documentation. please remember to follow the [guidelines](./Type-of-contribution.md)

 ### 1. Access the docs repository
 To access the docs repository, please follow [this link](https://github.com/genesiscommunitysuccess/docs).
 Then clone it locally.